lymphoidcell/daily-math/README.md

 ## Contact

-For questions, suggestions, or collaboration inquiries, please open an issue in this repository or contact the project maintainers.
+For questions, suggestions, or collaboration inquiries, please open an issue in this repository or contact the project maintainer (📧 phaniesql[at]gmail.com).

 ---